MailTape/MailTape-v1/_posts/2022-10-23-Baby-Chuck.md

 ---
 <p id="introduction"> This morning, we're delighted to welcome Baby Chuck to MailTape for an eclectic Sunday selection.
 Based in Los Angeles, Baby Chuck (Matt O'Keefe) joins us a month after releasing his most recent album, [Warm Infinity](https://babychuck.bandcamp.com/album/warm-infinity).
 The release explores and examines the essence of memories and the varied nostalgia that they bring.
   <br><br>
 The album's songs feature four other musicians, with all tracks produced by Ryan Pollie.
-Several of the numbers feature a  70's AM Radio effect, placed wonderfully for the subject matter of increasingly hazy memories.
-Listening through the album feels like getting lost in a dream, suspended in time. </p>
+Several of the numbers are shrouded in a 70's AM Radio effect, placed wonderfully for the subject matter of increasingly hazy memories.
+Consequently, listening through the album feels like getting lost in a dream, suspended in time.
+As Baby Chuck explains, the album's deliberate delving into reverie feels necessary, not only to purge any lingering thorns, but to balance a refreshed perspective for a new day.</p>

 # Baby Chuck's selection